Some Novel Chess Problems

 - Seriesmover

-- Quantum Logic in Chess (by others)
+- Quantum Logic in Chess (NEW with solutions- 24-0ct-2018!!)

 Thanks to all the chess problem community for support and encouragement.
 The Links Page is here.
-Any comments, corrections, new problems or suggestions, please email me - I do still respond.
+Any comments, corrections, new problems or suggestions, please email me - I do respond.

 Enjoy!